-Socialism (actual socialism, not the garbage the right wing nuts call socialism in the West, which is really just liberalism / regulated capitalism with a social welfare safety net) has been shown to not always be so destructive under certain circumstances, but widespread socialism in underdeveloped countries has a long history of disastrous results.
-Heck, even Marx didn’t think that socialism would work until you already had a prosperous capitalistic economy churning away.
+Socialism (actual socialism, not the garbage the right wing nuts call socialism in the West, which is really just liberalism / more highly regulated capitalism with a bigger social welfare safety net than ours) has been shown to not always be so destructive under certain circumstances, but widespread socialism in underdeveloped countries has a long history of disastrous results.
+Heck, even Marx didn’t think that socialism would work until you already had a prosperous capitalist economy churning away.

 This is being illustrated once again in Bolivia, where president Evo Morales rode into control of their government with widespread support among socialistic blocks of voters and has since scared so much investment away that the economy is in a tailspin.
 Formerly core, major drivers of the economy are now stagnating, with government takeovers and subsequent mismanagement killing innovation and investment.

 Jaime Daremblum, Costa Rica’s ambassador to the United States from ’98- ’04, talks about Bolivia’s problems in a post on over at Pajamas Media: